What and Who to look out for!

 Unfortunately it also advertises to people who do not have your interests at heart.
 If you have people knocking on your door and saying they can save your home from mortgagee sale here's a check list to make sure they are not breaking the Law under the Financial Advisers Act or Credit Contracts and Consumer Finance Act (CCCFA)

-Anyone giving financial advice or arranging finance or recommending a financial product MUST be registered with the Financial Service Providers Register - if they are not on the register and a member of a disputes resolution scheme then he/she is breaking the law.
+Anyone giving financial advice or arranging finance or recommending a financial product MUST be licenced with the Financial Markets Authority - if they are not on the register and a member of a disputes resolution scheme then he/she is breaking the law.
 To check to see if the person who has offered to help you is registered click here to go the the governments Financial Service Providers Register.

 Anyone giving financial advice or arranging finance or recommending a financial product MUST be a member of a disputes resolution scheme.